rockisch/mhf-launcher/README.md

 - More styles!
 (PS4 Launcher, non-ZZ themes)
 - Game updater/patcher
-- More serve-related 'commands' that are not supported in-game: Renaming character, save uploading, etc
+- More server-related 'commands' that are not supported in-game: Renaming character, save uploading, etc
   - These will _all_ be opt-in by the server host

 ## Usage